-We all do not necessarily need a gardener for our garden?
-Not necessarily – As long as the owner is able to find time to sow the seeds in the entire garden, maintain favorable conditions for plants and keeps himself aware on new seeds/flowers, there is no need of a gardener.
+We all do not necessarily need a gardener.
+If the owner can find time to sow the seeds in his entire garden, maintain favorable conditions for plants and keeps himself aware about the new types of seeds and enablers (fertilizers etc), there is no need of a gardener.
 This is perhaps possible if owner earns his livelihood from the plants that he grows.
-If the owner is not earning his livelihood from plants, it is very likely that he needs help (gardener).
+If his livelihood does not depend on plants, it is very likely that gardener would be needed.
 Owner, who employs a gardener, impatiently looks forward to having blooming flowers (or fruits) in his garden.
-On the other hand the gardener looks at environment and passionately removes the grass & weeds that sometimes surrounds the plant.
-He looks at the pests and checks the soil condition and sprinkles fertilizer and water.
-He controls the amount of exposure the plant should get from the direct sun.
-He patiently waits but expects the flowers or the fruit in the plants.
-His level of expectations depend upon the sincerity of his efforts and care.
-(He assumes that if the seeds are good the results would be good except a few times when there are extreme weather conditions)
+On the other hand, the gardener looks at environment and diligently removes the grass & weeds that grows around the plants.
+He checks for the pests and soil condition and accordingly uses fertilizers, pesticides and water.
+He controls the amount of exposure of the direct sun.
+He patiently waits but expects the flowers or the fruits from the plants.
+His level of expectations depends upon the sincerity of his efforts and care.
+(He assumes that if the seeds are good the results would be good except a few times when there is extreme weather conditions)

 Innovation – challenges